Travis

 Travis CI support for R is contributed by the community and may be removed or altered at any time.
 If you run into any problems, please report them in the R section of our forums and cc @jeroen and @jimhester.

-Basic configuration #
+Basic configurations #

 R support in Travis CI is designed to make it easy to test R packages.
 If your R package doesn’t need any system dependencies beyond those specified in your DESCRIPTION file, your .travis.yml can simply be